 The origin of Black Knights is closely linked to the legend of Ashor, a knight who had remained skilled and strong, despite his advanced age, and who specialized in the killing of kings and other nobles.
-Some time around the 13 th or 14 th century, there was a king with a powerful enemy – a king of another land who oppressed his people.
+Sometime around the 13th or 14th century there was a king with a powerful enemy – a king of another land who oppressed his people.

 Ashor asked the king who he needed to kill and the king gave his order.
 Ashor accepted the task, but said that he would first check the king’s claims that his enemy was an evil oppressor.
 Ashor entered the fortress city of the king’s enemy, and witnessed for himself the cruelty of the ruler; his task to assassinate the king would proceed as planned.

-Ashor discovered that an old priest, who had once risen up against the cruelty of the evil king, was being held prisoner in the dungeon.
-Thus, after fulfilling his order to kill the king, Ashor, moved by the priest’s story, decided to free him from the prison.
+Ashor discovered that an old priest who had once risen up against the cruelty of the evil king was being held prisoner in the dungeon.
+After fulfilling his order to kill the king, Ashor, who was moved by the priest’s story, decided to free him from the prison.
 He entered the dungeon and found the man in a very bad state.

 Ashor waited for his end near a tree.
 Soon, as blood left the knight’s body, a demon appeared before him telling the knight that his soul belonged to him and he had come to claim him.
 Before the demon could take Ashor’s soul, an angel also appeared, saying that the knight’s soul belonged to him and that he had come to take it with him to Heaven.
 Apparently, the knight’s good deeds had been just a little more numerous than his bad ones and he had been forgiven.

 In order to be visible, it had appeared as a figure in a black cloak.
 However, nothing could be seen coming out of the cloak: no hands, no feet, no face.
 This third entity was Il Separatio, the Anonymous one, the keeper of universal balance, the one who cannot be named.

-A statue of the Anonymous One, Il Separatio, Budapest, Hungary (Vajdahunyad Castle)
+A statue of the Anonymous One, Il Separatio, Budapest, Hungary.
+(Vajdahunyad Castle)

 Ashor’s wounds had been healed.
 He got up and talked to Il Separatio.
 The entity told Ashor that he had become free and no longer belonged to ‘the system’.
 He was outside it, beyond it.
 Il Separatio told the knight that he could do whatever he wanted, that he could live for as long as he wanted, that he could travel anywhere (including other planets).
 When he was to become bored of all of this, then he was to call upon Il Separatio to stand before him once again and tell him about the true purpose of their existence.